Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Abstract

 \section{Abstract}

 Theoretical methods that are accurate for both short-distance observables and long-wavelength collective modes are still being developed for the Hubbard model.
-Here, we benchmark against published diagrammatic quantum Monte Carlo results an approach that combines local observables from dynamical mean-field theory (DMFT) with the two-particle self-consistent theory (TPSC).
+Here, we benchmark an approach that combines dynamical mean-field theory (DMFT) observables with the two-particle self-consistent theory (TPSC).
+This offers a way to include non-local correlations in DMFT while also improving TPSC.
+The benchmarks are published diagrammatic quantum Monte Carlo results for the two-dimensional square lattice Hubbard model with nearest-neighbor hopping.
 This method (TPSC+DMFT) is relevant for weak to intermediate interaction, satisfies the local Pauli principle and allows us to compute a spin susceptibility that satisfies the Mermin-Wagner theorem.
 The DMFT double occupancy determines the spin and charge vertices through local spin and charge sum rules.
 The TPSC self-energy is also improved by replacing its local part with the local DMFT self-energy.
 With this method, we find improvements for both spin and charge fluctuations and for the self-energy.
-We also find that the accuracy check developed for TPSC is a good predictor of deviations from benchmarks.
+We also find that the accuracy check developed for TPSC is a good predictor of deviations from benchmarks for this model.
 TPSC+DMFT can be used in regimes where quantum Monte Carlo is inaccessible.
 In addition, this method paves the way to multi-band generalizations of TPSC that could be used in advanced electronic structure codes that include DMFT.